burningion/katacoda-tracing-datadog/modern-observability-in-practice/step1.md

 https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com/

-Try browsing around, and notice the homepage takes an especially long time to load.
+Try browsing around, and notice the homepage takes a very long time to load.

 ![storedog](../assets/ecommerce/storedog.png)

-The first thing we'll do is see where that slow load time may be coming from.
+Next, let's instrument our application with Datadog and see where the slow page load is coming from.